ShaRP: Explaining Rankings and Preferences with Shapley Values: Quantities of Interest for Ranking

 \section{Quantities of Interest for Ranking}

 The first contribution of our work is that we define QoIs that are appropriate for ranked outcomes.
-In addition to the expected score, we also introduce rank, top-$k$, and pairwise QoI.
+In addition to the expected score, we introduce rank and top-$k$ QoI.
+We use the notation for the marginal feature removal approach in this section, but note that the QoIs we introduce can be used with any feature removal approach.

 \paragraph{Score QoI} The Shapley value function for the score QoI is:

 This QoI captures the impact of an item's features on its score.
 This is the QoI used by the popular feature-based explanation methods such as SHAP~\cite{lundberg2017unified} and LIME~\cite{ribeiro2016modelagnostic}.
 To get the contribution of a set of features $\mathcal{A} \setminus \mathcal{S}$, we take the expected value of the score over a random variable $\textbf{U}_{\mathcal{S}}$ that draws values from the marginal distributions of the set of features in $\mathcal{S}$.